ibrahim-qi/ibrahim-qi/README.md

 - 🌐 **My Portfolio Website** – built with Next.js and TypeScript to showcase my work

 ### 🌍 Goals
-- Break into a **React Native developer** role or internship (remote/hybrid preferred)
+- Contribute to impactful mobile products and open-source projects
-- Contribute to open-source projects and the React Native ecosystem
+- Continue exploring animation, real-time sync, and advanced mobile features
-- Deliver polished, user-centered mobile experiences
+- Grow as a developer through collaboration and real-world experience

 ### 📫 Let’s Connect
 - [LinkedIn](https://www.linkedin.com/in/ibrahim-qi/)